FastLM/tinyserve-vllm/README.md

 ## About

 **TinyServe-vLLM** is an enhanced version of vLLM with advanced CUDA kernel optimizations for improved memory management, fragmentation reduction, and query-aware cache selection.

-vLLM is a fast and easy-to-use library for LLM inference and serving, originally developed in the [Sky Computing Lab](https://sky.cs.berkeley.edu) at UC Berkeley.
+It is developed Dong Liu and Yanxuan Yu at FastLM.ai

 ---